rchiechi/QuantumParse/README.md

 # QuantumParse

 This is just a small Python script for converting between file formats for quantum chemistry software.
-It is customized for our lab and I am not a programmer, but it seems to work ok.
+It is customized for our lab and I am not a programmer, but it seems to work ok with Gaussian and ORCA 4.

 ## Requirements
 - python 3.5+